RaduMihnea/FIICode2020/server/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## About $Retro-site
+## About Piazeta-Server

-$Retro-site is currently a work-in-progress project meant for the FIICode 2020 Contest.
-It's meant to present how an online marketplace would look like in the 90'-00's. $Retro-site is just a middle-man of the buy/sell action. $Retro-site does not take responsibility for eventual theft, hustling or other means of law breaking. $Retro-site can be selective with the sell announcements that are added and reserves it's right to choose it's users.
-A further code of conduct will be available on the final version.

-The final version should include:

-- Platform to sell/buy items
-- Platform to find the nearest post-office from where you can contact the buyer/seller
-- Check-out page will be just a mean of contact, no actual money included (imitating the technological limitations of the retro time)
-- ...

-## Contributors

-Radu Mihnea-Adrian, 12th Grade National College, Backend Developer

-Lapusneanu Andrei-Eugen, 12th Grade National College, Frontend Dev

-## Code of Conduct

-To be added
+The server part of the application is built using [Laravel](https://laravel.com) 6.17 Framework.
+It acts as a CRUD Api connecting to the Database.
+The application also creates the Databases tables and seeds it at start ( using Laravels migrations and seeders ).
+The routes are protected by the Passport OAuth2.
+The main principles of the laravel framework can be viewed in the documentations.

 ## Installation Guide

 1) Clone or download repo
-2) Start local server ( xampp or any other Apache app )
+2) Start local server and database ( we used xampp but any other Apache app will work (WAMP, MAMP etc))
-3) Create local database named 'retrosite'
+3) Create local database named 'retrosite' ( in our case by following 'localhost/phpmyadmin')
-4) Open project folder using IDE of choice
-5) Run 'php artisan migrate' & 'php artisan serve' commands in terminal
+4) Copy the .env.example file and rename it to .env.
+Adjust data inside accordingly.
+5) Open a terminal inside the root folder of the server app and run the following commands in order:
+     * `composer install`
+     * `php artisan key:generate`
+     * `php artisan migrate`
+     * `php artisan db:seed`
+     * `php artisan passport:install`
+     * `php artisan serve`
-6) Server opens up on port 8000 (default) connect via localhost:8000/
+6) Server opens up on port 8000 (default) connect via localhost:8000/api

+##### Note: For testing purposes, an user with the credentials: `email: admin@piazeta.com ; password: administrator` with admin privileges will be created at start.
+The app currently comes with no build in products on the market, but we hope to make a Seeder for that in the following updates

-Prerequisites: Php ^7.0, Laravel ^6.0, Composer, Npm
+Prerequisites: Php ^7.0, Laravel ^6.0, Composer, Any local Apache server of your liking.

-An online host for testing will be provided ar a further date, will link in read.me

-## Security Vulnerabilities

-If you discover a security vulnerability within $Retro-site, please send an e-mail to Radu Mihnea via [radumihneaa@gmail.com](mailto:radumihneaa@gmail.com).
-All security vulnerabilities will be promptly addressed.
+Any further information can be asked by sending an email to [Radu Mihnea](mailto:radumihneaa@gmail.com).

-## License
+## Available Scripts

-$Retro-site is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+In the project directory, you can run: `php artisan` to get more info over on all available commands